bratpeki/modern-milkytracker-guide/docs/ui.md

 This is easily disabled in the settings (`Misc. > Other > Splash screen`).

-Afterwards, MT loads the main (startup) window:
+Afterwards, MT loads the main window.

+# Main window

 ![ui_startUpWin.png](../img/ui_startUpWin.png)

-This is the only true window in MT, all other "windows" that I refer to are just subwindows within the main window.
+This is the only real GUI window in MT, all other "windows" that I refer to are just subwindows within the main window.

 From here, you will be managing everything, from modules to the way your tracker works and looks.